-Austin Gas Turbine
+Austin Gas Turbine Car

-Austin Princess Gas Turbine
+Modified Austin Princess Gas Turbine

 Austin did not wish to be seen as not keeping up with modern thinking.
 It was important to show the public that Austin did have the technical expertise.
 One of the main components of a jet engine is the compressor, so to build the first engines a compressor from a Spitfire Merlin engine was used.
 From this design they produced their own version, that would be more suitable for a car.
 In August 1954 after bench testing, and curing one of the main problems, which was with the turbine blades that had to cope with the centrifugal forces whilst spinning at 23,000 rpm, the engines optimum speed, produced a power output of 125 hp.

-The engine was installed in an Austin Princess, as you can see from the pictures, it was necessary to length the bonnet, mainly to accommodate the air intake silencers at the front, which reduced the familiar jet whistle.
+The engine was installed in a modified Austin Princess, as you can see from the pictures, it was necessary to length the bonnet, mainly to accommodate the air intake silencers at the front, which reduced the familiar jet whistle.
 It was this noise when driven on the public roads that often made heads look upwards expecting a jet aircraft to go over.
 But inside the car the noise level was regarded as acceptable.
 The grills on the bonnet are to let the heat from the engine to escape, no problems with de-misting on this vehicle.

 So how does it all work, air is drawn through the front grill and compressed, then the compressed air is passed to the heat exchanger where it is heated by the hot exhaust.
 This acts to reduce the amount of fuel needed to be burnt to reach the required entry temperature to the turbine.
 The hot gases then pass through the power turbine and rotate the shaft that is coupled to a Hobbs gearbox and onto the rear axle.
 The exhaust gas then pass through a heat exchanger before been discharged to the atmosphere.